pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/getting-started/installation/index.md

 3. The installer will be opened.
 Install Karabiner-Elements.
     {{< local-image src="images/installer@2x.png" >}}

-After installation, you’ll need to grant the necessary permissions for Karabiner-Elements to function.
+After installation, you'll need to grant the necessary permissions for Karabiner-Elements to function.
 This is part of macOS's protection mechanism to prevent applications from accessing information without user consent.
 There are a few required steps, so please follow the instructions.